Songs of Innocence (U2 album): Effectiveness, controversy and reaction

 Many iTunes customers were unhappy that the album was added to their music libraries without their consent.
 For users with automatic music downloads enabled in iTunes, Songs of Innocence downloaded automatically to their electronic devices.
 Chris Richards of The Washington Post called the release "rock-and-roll as dystopian junk mail".
 Slate said that it was "extremely unsettling" that "consent and interest are no longer a requisite for owning an album, only corporate prerogative".
 Vijith Assar of Wired said, "The delivery mechanism amounts to nothing more than spam with forced downloads."
 In response to the criticism, Apple created a dedicated page on their website to allow users to delete the album from their iTunes accounts.
-Bono said he was unaware of the automatic download option.
-Former U2 manager Paul McGuinness thought the album had been "positioned wrongly" and would not have offended anyone had there been a method to opt into receiving it.
+Bono said he was initially unaware of the automatic download option.
+Former U2 manager Paul McGuinness thought the album had been "positioned wrongly" and would not have offended anyone had there been an opt-in method to receive it.
 Describing U2's and Apple's intentions, Bono said: "We wanted to deliver a pint of milk to people's front porches, but in a few cases it ended up in their fridge, on their cereal.
 People were like, 'I'm dairy-free.'"
 Although he apologized to a fan during a Facebook Q&A session for the album's addition to their music library, publicly he refused to offer an apology at the time, saying, "It's one of the proudest moments in U2's history."
 In his 2022 memoir Surrender: 40 Songs, One Story, however, Bono apologized for the album's digital release: "I take full responsibility...
 I'd thought if we could just put our music within reach of people, they might choose to reach out toward it.
 Not quite."

 Despite the poor press surrounding the release, an independent study of select iOS users by Kantar Group found that in January 2015, 23 percent of music listeners played at least one song by U2, more than any other artist for that month.
-The study also found that of those who listened to U2's music, 95 percent of them accessed at least one track from Songs of Innocence.
+The study also found that of those participants who listened to U2's music, 95 percent of them accessed at least one track from Songs of Innocence.